chef/automate/components/docs-chef-io/content/automate/managed_services.md

 20180508201952    completed  4 minutes old
 ```

-By default, this command communicates with the running Chef Automate installation to list the backups.
-If the Chef Automate installation is down, you can still list the backups.
+This command default communicates with the running Chef Automate installation to list the backups.
+You can still record the backups if the Chef Automate installation is down.

 For backups stored in an AWS S3 bucket, use the following command: